Cognigy/Documentation/docs/en/docs/ai/handover-providers/salesforce-handover.md

 #### Pre-Chat Details

 Cognigy.AI provides an opportunity to send conversation information to the Salesforce Live Agent via Pre-Chat Details.
-Via `entitiyMaps` field the information can be linked to Pre-Chat Entity specific fields.
+Via the `entitiyMaps` field the information can be linked to Pre-Chat Entity specific fields.
 Cognigy Script is available to get values from Cognigy input, profile and context objects before sending.

 ```